jijojames18/browser-extensions-boilerplate/README.md

 ### Description

 Boilerplate project that can be used to bootstrap browser extensions.
 The project uses Webpack to build an extension and places the final build in the `dist` folder.
 The project supports service worker, content scripts and popup required for making browser extensions.
 Once the build is done, the extensions can be loaded directly into browser using the `dist` folder as the source.
 Webpack is configured to work in 'development' mode and will not minify/uglify the JavaScript code.
+All manifest entries related to extension should be kept inside `src/manfiest.json` except `name`, `author`, `description` and `version`, which will be copied from `package.json` during build stage.
+During developement, `npm run dev` will start a watcher process which will automatically change build the extension when any file in `src` folder is changed.

 ### Folder structure
 ```